What Is FSA?

 What expenses are not covered under a health FSA?

-FSAs come with a number of ineligible expenses, including:
+FSAs come with several ineligible expenses, including:

 - Counseling (family or marital)